0xPraedico/Q4_Sol_rached/metamemV0.3/README.md

 MetaMem v0.3 is a milestone version of my Capstone Project, developed during the **Turbin3 builder cohort**.

 MetaMem is an **index token launchpad** built on Solana, designed to:
-- Enable users to create custom token indexes or portfolios in just a few clicks.
+- Enable users to create custom indexes or portfolios in just a few clicks.
 - Track the performance of these indexes over time.
 - Share indexes with friends, allowing them to replicate and invest easily.